PARTNERSHIP OVERVIEW

 SURVEY OVERVIEW

-The Student Survey (also known as the Challenge Success-Stanford Survey of School Experiences) is a 30-40-minute online survey for middle and high school students that helps schools gather data and insights that lead to actionable changes designed to improve student well-being, belonging, and engagement with learning.
-Over 250,000 students have taken this survey since it was developed by researchers at the Stanford Graduate School of Education in 2007.
+The Student Survey (also known as the Challenge Success-Stanford Survey of School Experiences) is an approximately 30-minute, online survey for middle and high school students that helps schools gather data and insights that lead to actionable changes designed to improve student well-being, belonging, and engagement with learning.
+Over 350,000 students have taken this survey since it was developed by researchers at the Stanford Graduate School of Education in 2007.

 - Physical health and well-being